girder/girder_worker/docs/facebook-example.rst

 .. testsetup::

-   import romanesco
+   import girder_worker

 Obtain the dataset
 ~~~~~~~~~~~~~~~~~~~

 The dataset is a small sample of Facebook links representing friendships, which can be obtained `here <_static/facebook-sample-data.txt>`__ [#f1]_.

 The data we'll be using is in a format commonly used when dealing with graphs, referred to as an `adjacency list <https://en.wikipedia.org/wiki/Adjacency_list>`_.
-Romanesco supports using adjacency lists with graphs out of the box.
+The worker supports using adjacency lists with graphs out of the box.

-.. note :: A full list of the types and formats that Romanesco supports is documented in :doc:`types-and-formats`.
+.. note :: A full list of the supported types and formats is documented in :doc:`types-and-formats`.

 Here is a sample of what the data looks like: